Dasdron15/dvd-window/README.md

 # DVD Window
-Simple program that creates a window bouncing off the edges of the screen, mimicking the classic DVD screesaver.
+Simple program that creates a window bouncing off the edges of the screen, mimicking the DVD screesaver.

 ## Building the project